abdulsaber/DSA/README.md

 1. Merge two sorted Linked Lists.
 2. Palindrome Linked List.
 3. Doubly Linked List implementation.
 4. Implement LRU cache.
-[IC]
 5. Clone a Linked List with next and random pointer.
-6. Given a Linked List A, reverse the order of all nodes at even positions.
+6. Given a Linked List A, reverse the order of all nodes at even positions.[IC]

 DAY-27 (Stack)